How To Buy And Register A Domain Name – A User Guide for 2021

 Registering a Domain Name you wish to use

 You effectively own the rights to usage of that domain name, but you do not ‘own’ it.
 What you own is the registration of that domain name and the usage rights to which that grants you.

 They never would, but if Google failed to renew and pay their registration fees for it at the end of a given period; then the domain name ‘Google.com’ could become eligible for re-circulation on the public market.
 Anyone could then ‘buy it’ once again.

-Domain Name Providers, or ‘Registrars’
+How To Buy And Register A Domain Name – Domain Name Providers, or ‘Registrars’